 Y

-In the next lesson, we will learn short vowel marks in the Arabic language inshaAllah.
+In our upcoming lesson, we’ll explore short vowel marks in the Arabic language, inshaAllah.